It pretty much goes without saying that The Meg was never going to be this generation’s Jaws (1975) and quite frankly, it was never trying to be.

 When all is said and done, The Meg isn’t a total write-off.
 The pacing rarely lets up and as far as popcorn-munching blockbusters go, there’s enough here to keep you entertained and even second-guess about dipping your toes into the water this summer.
 Maybe what it really needed was to ‘jump the shark’ in order to fully exploit the Meg as a monster to keep you awake at night.

 In the book ‘MEG: A Novel of Deep Terror’ (of which this film is based on), the megalodons are pure white, almost luminescent, from living in an environment with virtually no light.
-This coloring was too difficult to render in CGI and still look realistic so instead the megalodons were colored like great whites.
+This colouring was too difficult to render in CGI and still look realistic so instead the megalodons were coloured like great whites.